 The hardest part about losing weight is that every time you drop a few pounds, your body is literally working against you to make you add the weight back on.
 You know this as the intense hunger that happens when you're on a diet.
 This happens because as you drop pounds, your hormones change to make you feel hungrier.

 Enter protein.
-Research has shown over and over again that protein keeps you fulling fuller than either carbohydrates or fats, and it's not really close.
+Research has shown over and over again that protein keeps you feeling more full than either carbohydrates or fats, and it's not really close.
 In fact, in one study, doubling daily protein caused people to eat nearly 450 calories less per day, without making any other changes to their diet.
+So, does eating smaller meals help with fat loss?
+It can, as long as you add enough protein to keep you satiated.

 At the most basic level, protein is so effective at managing hunger because it helps lower the hormone that makes you feel hungry (ghrelin), while also increasing the hormone that makes you feel full.